aayush010904/aayush010904/README.md

-# 💫 About Me:
+# Who am I?
-Hello!
-I am Aayush Chauhan, a passionate and dedicated student pursuing a **Bachelor's degree** in **Electronics and Communication Engineering** at the **Faculty of Technology, University of Delhi**.
-My academic journey has equipped me with a strong foundation in **electronics, communication systems, machine learning, computer sciences, and related technologies**.
+I am Aayush Chauhan.
+I am pursuing **B.Tech** in **Electronics and Communication Engineering** from **Faculty of Technology, University of Delhi**.
+Ai fascinates me, and I like experimenting with AI and building cool stuff.

 ## 🌐 Socials: